-The next grant window will be open September 1 - October 15, 2023.
+The next grant window will open September 2024.

 Visit our website to find a 6 Week Bee Unit, Campus Pollinator Map activity, and many other resources to engage kids with or without a hive!

 HEALTHY STAFF PROGRAM

 School and food service staff with more knowledge about nutrition and healthy eating can lead happier, healthier lives, be stronger role models for our kids, and be better advocates for school wellness policies - both in the classroom and in the cafeterial